-An example of how effectively wheatgrass can heal wounds is shown in the pictures below.
-A skin graft has been treated by orthodox medical means for six weeks.
-The wound is healing very slowly and looks unhealthy because of poor blood supply.
+This skin graft has been treated by orthodox methods for six weeks.
+Clearly, it is healing very slowly and has an unhealthy, poorly perfused surface due to inadequate blood supply.
 (Fig. 1)

-In Fig. 3. the graft has completely healed in 3 weeks.
-One would therefore expect wheatgrass to heal other “wounds” in a similar way, such as anal fissure - which it usually does well.
+In Fig. 3. the graft has healed completely in just 3 weeks.
+One could therefore expect wheatgrass to heal other “wounds” in a similar way.
+Click here for another example.

-In the majority of cases, antibiotics are not required.
-Dressings are easily removed from the wound surface and healing is significantly faster.
+In most cases, because infection is rare, antibiotics are not required.
 Also, rapid reduction of swelling and absence of dried blood facilitates dressing changes.
-Wound infection is something of the past.
+In my experience, wound infection is something of the past.

 - How wheatgrass (probably) accelerates healing

 - Split lip for one year heals in 2 weeks

 - Wheatgrass at work